froala/wordpress-froala-wysiwyg/README.md

  * @return array|WP_Error
  *
  *
 * To use a public hook, it needs to be registered right after the editor get's instantiated.
-The propper way
+The proper way
 * would be to store it in a variable so you can have access to the debug log.
 *
-* This example includes a custom css file and load's it acordingly, because it's used after public init the css file
+* This example includes a custom css file and loads it accordingly, because it's used after public init the css file
 * will be at the very bottom of your head tag.

 * To understand better, the params are in this way: